Carlos Zambrano (footballer): Schalke 04

 Born in Callao, Peru, Zambrano started his football career at AD Cantolao since he was eleven.
 Zambrano joined Bundesliga club Schalke 04 at the age of 16 after playing in the U-17 World Cup in 2005, with Peru as hosts.
-He previously went on a trial with the club and make an impression that Schalke 04 signed him.
+He previously went on a trial with the club and made an impression that Schalke 04 signed him.
 He later reflected on leaving Peru for Germany, saying: "It was very difficult for me at the start because I had to leave my family behind.
 I wanted to make them proud by moving to Germany and becoming a pro.
 It gave me drive and made me stronger."
 Zambrano has been compared with Brazilian defender Lúcio for his style of play and great defense, offense, and speed.
 Zambrano immediately became a cornerstone in defence and an undisputed starter for the U-19 team and scored a large number of goals.
 He also became a captain for the U-19 team.

 In November 2007, he was promoted to the Schalke 04 first team and appeared as an unused substitute against Hamburger SV on 10 November 2007.
 Following his good performance at the U19 side, Zambrano signed a four–year contract with the club at the end of the 2007–08 season.
 However, he spent the whole 2008–09 season on the substitute bench.

 In the 2009–10 season, Zambrano finally got a big breakthrough when he made his Schalke 04’s first team debut, starting the whole game and scored his first goal, in a 4–0 win against Germania Windeck in the first round of the DFB Pokal.
 Zambrano made his league debut for the club, starting the whole game, in a 2–1 win against 1.
 FC Nürnberg in the opening game of the season.
 Since making his debut for the club, he received a handful of first team football for the side.
 Zambrano helped the side keep three consecutive clean sheets between 6 December 2009 and 18 December 2009.
 However, Zambrano soon found his playing time reduced, due to being suspended and facing his own injury concern.
 But he did made three more appearances, playing in the right–back position, later in the 2009–10 season.
 Zambrano went on to make twenty appearances and scoring once in all competitions.